Belarus Travel Advice

 Threat level: Low-Medium

 There is currently an underlying terror threat in Belarus, relating to the recent increase of terrorist activity across Europe.
-Tourists should be particularly cautious at all times during travel.
+The current travel advice for Belarus is that tourists should be particularly cautious at all times during travel.
 Attacks could be indiscriminate and possible targets are most likely to be places frequently visited by expatriates and foreign tourists.
 Sensible security precautions should be taken during travel to ensure a safe, risk-free trip.

 April 2011, Belarus witnessed the bombing of the Minsk Metro.
 The attacks resulted in the deaths of 20 people, carried out by one man thought to be under Islamic influence.
 Although, this was an isolated incident and the attackers' incentives are not clear, Islamic terror networks are present in Belarus.
 It is also thought that Belarusian born ISIS militants were behind the more recent bombings in Brussels.